DeepScholar-Bench: A Live Benchmark and Automated Evaluation for Generative Research Synthesis: Appendix

-Search AIs are implemented using the open-source OpenDeepSearch (ODS) framework that enables deep web search and retrieval.
-In particular, the ODS ReAct Agent (instantiated from the \texttt{smolagents.ToolCallingAgent}) is used along with the search agent as an external tool.
+Search Agents are implemented using each LLM API with search API access.
+We implement a ReAct Agent, instantiated from the \texttt{smolagents.ToolCallingAgent}, with a system prompt based on the open-source OpenDeepSearch (ODS) framework designed for deep web search and retrieval, along with the search agent as an external tool.
 At each reasoning step, the ReAct agent can either invoke the search agent through a \texttt{web\_search} action or decide to produce a \texttt{final\_answer}.
 The search agent interfaces with the search API to fetch relevant academic articles given a query, after which an LLM generates concise summaries of the retrieved content.
 To maintain consistency with the benchmark setting, the standard search API was replaced with the arXiv API.
 The regular search agent fails when tasked with full abstract queries; hence the ReAct-based agent was employed, which generates shorter, more effective searchable queries.
 The agent keeps track of retrieved results across turns, allowing references to past evidence during the reasoning process.
 After a maximum of 5 iterations, the agent is compelled to conclude with a final response, ensuring bounded computational steps.

-For the parameterization of the Search AIs, we set the search agent to retrieve 30 results per query, which is more generous than the default in order to establish fair comparability with other baselines.
-The reranker parameter was left at infinity, aligning with its default configuration, to avoid prematurely constraining candidate results.
+For the parameterization of the Search Agents, we set the search agent to retrieve 30 results per query, which is more generous than the default in order to establish fair comparability with other baselines.
 The maximum iteration limit was fixed at 5, consistent with the default setup of the ODS framework, providing sufficient exploration without excessive search depth.
 The ReAct prompt was slightly modified to tailor to the specific use of the ArXiv search API, as presented in Box ~\ref{box:ods-prompt}, \ref{box:ods_continue} and \ref{box:ods_3}.